Christian Vieri: Later career

 In July 2005, Vieri and Inter came to a mutual agreement to terminate his contract with the club.
-He was then signed by cross-town rivals A.C.
-Milan on a two-year deal, amidst interest from Newcastle United.
+He was then signed by cross-town rivals AC Milan on a two-year deal, amidst interest from Newcastle United.
 He scored his only goal for them on 26 October to wrap up a 3–1 win at Empoli.
 Due to his poor performances throughout the season, he won the Bidone d'Oro Award in 2005, which is given to the worst Serie A player during a particular season.

 In January 2006, he moved on a free transfer to Monaco, on a two-and-a-half-year deal, being brought in by compatriot manager Francesco Guidolin who had also loaned an Italian strike partner in the form of Marco Di Vaio.
 On 26 March, he suffered a knee injury through a collision with Paris Saint-Germain's Bernard Mendy, which eventually ruled him out of a place in Italy's squad that won the 2006 FIFA World Cup.

 Vieri agreed a one-year deal with Sampdoria on 6 July 2006, however he returned to Atalanta on 29 August, signing a one-year minimum wage contract worth €1,500 per month.
 Although he received a paltry salary, Vieri was to earn another €100,000 for every goal he scored, leaving chairman Ivan Ruggeri to comment, "If things go well, Vieri will cost me €2 million."
 Vieri scored two goals in seven substitute appearances, including one spectacular long-range effort.

 In June 2007, Atalanta announced they would not offer a contract extension to Vieri.
 His contract therefore ended on 30 June.
 Vieri signed a one-year deal with Fiorentina in the summer of 2007 and he was officially presented to the press on 21 July 2007.
 He signed a one-year-contract for Atalanta on 30 June 2008; however, in early April, both Atalanta and Vieri mutually agreed that the contract was to be rescinded after only making nine appearances for the club.
 He announced his retirement from professional football on 20 October 2009.